 During the three-hour evening session, you will be taught how to make dishes such as a Mexican spiced salad with butternut squash, chorizo and pumpkin pesto or spicy beef tacos with homemade tortillas.

-Note that if you are vegetarians, the school will gladly accommodate and knock £10 off the class price.
+Note that if you are vegetarians, the school will gladly accommodate and knock £10 off the class price – a testament to how Mexican cuisine adapts to global tastes.

 Tamales, which are very time consuming to prepare, are usually cooked by groups of women sharing the different tasks. ( by flickr4jazz)